GoogleCloudPlatform/professional-services/examples/bigquery-audit-log/docs/copy_jobs.md

 ![User Id - Copy Jobs](../images/copy_jobs/Image6.png)

 ### Copy Jobs By Hour
-The pie chart shows the percentage of copy jobs over the hours of the day when they are carried out.
+The pie chart shows the percentage of copy jobs carried out over the hours of the day.

 ![Copy Jobs By Hour](../images/copy_jobs/Image7.png)

 ### Loads By Day of Week
-The pie chart shows the percentage of copy jobs over the days of the week.
+The pie chart shows the percentage of copy jobs carried out over the days of the week.

 ![Copy Jobs By Day of Week](../images/copy_jobs/Image8.png)